akchonya/aiogram-3-faq/docs/common_questions.md

 ## Text formatting

 There are different ways to format your text.
 You can either use plain [markdown](https://core.telegram.org/bots/api#markdownv2-style)/[html](https://core.telegram.org/bots/api#html-style) syntax in your messages, or use aiogram's in-built methods.
-I reccomend the second option, because it is more reliable, as it unparses your strings before applying styles.
+I recommend the second option, because it is more reliable, as it unparses your strings before applying styles.

 You need to import the desired module using: